 Some economists believe that the fractured state of parental leave in the United States is one of the factors contributing to the plateau in women’s labor force participation during their prime working years.
 Another reason for the low labor force participation could be related to the ripple effects of the Great Recession.
-Many workers did not reenter the labor force after the Great Recession because of stalled wages
+Many workers did not reenter the labor force after the 2008 financial crisis because of stalled wages.